microsoft/quick-authentication/docs/quick-authentication-how-to.md

 });
 ```

-You'll need to pass in `username` field of `AccountInfo` object you received as part of the authentication event and a callback to receive the result of the `signOut()` call.
+You'll need to pass in `homeAccountId` field of `AccountInfo` object you received as part of the authentication event and a callback to receive the result of the `signOut()` call.
 The argument returned to the callback will be an object with the following structure:

 - `result` - `true` if the user was signed out, `false` if not
 - `error` - if `result==false`, will be an object with a `message` property explaining the error